enriquepablo/nlproject/docs/bnf.rst

 To provide a working example, we define a couple of verbs that take a predicate as modifier, in
 `lines 41 and 42 in the test program <https://github.com/enriquepablo/nl/blob/master/nl/npl_tests/cms.npl#L41>`_,
-and build a rule with it in
+and build a rule with them in
 `line 44 <https://github.com/enriquepablo/nl/blob/master/nl/npl_tests/cms.npl#L44>`_.

-With this rule and the facts in
+With this rule, and the facts in
 `lines 51-52 <https://github.com/enriquepablo/nl/blob/master/nl/npl_tests/cms.npl#L51>`_,
 the system will conclude that ``sue [view what doc1]``.